In praise of the absurd mascot category

 2026-04-02

-Puritanizer has ten categories.
-Nine of them are, broadly, modest clothing: Victorian, religious, historical, winter, uniforms, cultural, fantasy, grandma, sports.
-The tenth is Absurd Mascot.
+Puritanizer has twenty themed categories.
+Most of them are, broadly, modest clothing: religious, historical, winter, uniforms, cultural, fantasy, horror, grandma, sports, sci-fi, Victorian, plus fancy dress, cinema, gaming, and animation.
+One of them is Absurd Mascot, and it is the load-bearing column of the whole tool.

 The Absurd Mascot category exists because at a certain point during development we looked at a spreadsheet full of hazmat suits and deep-sea divers and said: this is not enough.
 We need a T-Rex.
 We added the T-Rex.
 The tool got better.